Bubobubby/Leauge_MBA_data_analysis/README.md

 # Leauge_MBA_data_analysis

-I used data from website amateur leauge MBA in Cracowt for analysis teams and players.
-I start this project for practice my new knowledge about data analysis
+I use data from website amateur leauge MBA in Cracow to analyze the games of teams and players .
+I started this project for practice my new knowledge about data analysis